 CTAs generally use bright colors and thoughtful placement, but the best ones use precise, actionable verbiage to attract attention.
 A few examples:

-Buttons are eye catching and clean, making them a simple way to improve conversions.
+Buttons are eye-catching and clean, making them a simple way to improve conversions.
 We recently did some testing and learned that using a button-based CTA increased our click-through rate by 28% over a link-based CTA.

-They’re called “calls to action”, so be sure to use striking, actionable text to draw readers in.
-Skip boring words (like submit, enter, and even click here) in favor of more compelling verbs (e.g., get, read, and try), and couple those with text relating to your specific offer.
-Here are some examples:
+They’re called calls to action, so be sure to use striking, actionable text to draw readers in.
+Skip boring words like submit, enter, and even click here in favor of more compelling verbs like get, read, and try, then couple those with text relating to your specific offer.

 Users often have a distaste—conscious or subconscious—for threateningly large lettering.
 So be sure your button text is big enough to draw attention, but don’t go overboard.

 We’ve already mentioned including large, action-oriented text, so this one seems like a no-brainer.
 If you’ve got large, actionable text, you’ll need to keep the copy short.
 Two or three words is best but no more than five or six.

-Including a sense of urgency in your call to action buttons helps garner those high click-through rates.
+Including a sense of urgency in your CTAs helps garner those high click-through rates.
 Even just adding the word “now” builds some urgency.

-Button color matters.
+Button colors matter.
 You want something that’s eye-catching without being too distracting.
 While green and orange buttons are said to perform best, your button colors will depend on your brand.

-Be sure to include a healthy bit of white space around your call to action buttons.
+Be sure to include a healthy bit of white space around your CTAs.
 The extra white space helps create a visual break and draws the reader’s attention right where you want it.

-You’ll want to make sure to have a call to action button near the top of your email so users never miss it.
+You’ll want to make sure to have a call-to-action button near the top of your email so users never miss it.
 It increases the scanability of your emails and calls attention to your main message or offer.

 Vital information—like your CTA—should always be above the fold.

 Your main call to action should be the biggest and brightest, and less is usually more when it comes to choices.

-For example, you’d want to put a “register now” button in a spot where a user would find it after reading about your event—not before, as it would make no sense for users to register for something they know nothing about.
+For example, you’d want to put a Register now button in a spot where a user would find it after reading about your event—not before, as it would make no sense for users to register for something they know nothing about.
 Besides, you never want to make users backtrack to take action.

 Your calls to action are what draws people in and makes them click, so it’s vital to get them right.

-If you haven’t done much in the way of A/B testing, call to action buttons are a great place to start (even small changes can have dramatic effects).
+If you haven’t done much in the way of A/B testing, call-to-action buttons are a great place to start (even small changes can have dramatic effects).
 After all, there’s no ultimate button that works best all the time.
 So go for it: Test color copy, placement, and style.

 Remember, if you can question it, you can test it!

-Tools like Campaign Monitor make it easy to create great looking buttons that work across all devices, but the copy, design, and placement of these buttons are still up to you.
+Tools like Campaign Monitor make it easy to create great looking buttons that work across all devices (see how here)—but the copy, design, and placement of these buttons are all up to you.